JOYDALAL7/Ai-Tutor/README.md

 The open-source AI chat app for everyone.

-## Discussions

-We highly encourage you to participate in the "Discussions" tab above!

-Discussions are a great place to ask questions, share ideas, and get help.

-Odds are if you have a question, someone else has the same question.

-## Legacy Code

-Chatbot UI was recently updated to its 2.0 version.

-The code for 1.0 can be found on the `legacy` branch.

 ## Updating

 In your terminal at the root of your local Chatbot UI repository, run: